sami136kwe/Tempo-sprint3/sujet-tp2.md

   struct Datetime last_datetime;
   // The size of the timeseries
   unsigned int size;
+  // The capacity of the timeseries unsigned int capacity;
   // The offsets of the observations int* offsets;
   // The observed values